-- Ideally, you’d start pruning when your basil plant is still pretty small, with only one or two stems off of the main plant.
+- Ideally, you’d start pruning when your basil plant is still pretty small, with only one or two stems (6-8 leaves) off of the main plant.
 If you’ve waited a bit longer, then I would suggest not pruning all the way down near the base, but rather on a higher stem.
 First, find a stem that has a leaf on each side and leaves growing in “the middle.”

 - Use the basil that you’ve pruned off for a nice caprese salad or a bright pop to the top of your next pasta meal.
 If the stem portion you’ve cut off is long enough, you can also put it in a small container with water and let it root.
 Then you’ll have more basil plants!
 In the meantime, those two leaves you left behind will grow and flourish.
 You can see below one of the stems I pruned about a month ago.
 Both of those side leaves are now growing leaves of their own, and your harvest has almost doubled simply because you pruned with one tiny snip.

 - You can repeat this pruning process with several stems, but don’t go crazy, especially if your basil plant is a little larger.
 You don’t want to shock the plant, so start with pruning two stems, and then in a week or two prune a bit more if needed.
 On average, I only prune my basil plants two or three times during the season, and as you’ll see in my video below, my basil plants get pretty large.
 There’s plenty of basil for me and my friends and neighbors!

 Our tiny basil plant that we bought at our local plant sale has now blossomed into a full and productive plant, and this is really with only one pruning so far.
 You can also had rich compost to the soil around your plant to encourage growth as well.
 With our basil cuttings, we’ve had several caprese salads, and my food processor is begging me to make some pesto, and of course, basil is easy to dry and use later.